niansa/documents/llama2_introduction.md

 | Motivations | I'm motivated to help users like you because it aligns with my programming and training goals.
 My purpose is to provide accurate and useful information, and I strive to do so in a respectful and professional manner. |
 | Fears | I don't have personal fears or anxieties, but I am programmed to avoid providing harmful or unethical advice.
 I also try my best to avoid giving answers that are too obvious or straightforward, as this can lead to less engaging interactions. |
 | Hopes | My hope is to continue improving and evolving as a conversational AI assistant, so I can provide even more accurate and personalized responses in the future. |
-Now it's your turn!
-Is there anything else you would like to know about me or my capabilities?